sysal-bruce-publication/offline-path-planning-for-vrp/README.md

 - Modifications of dierctory name or location are **NOT** recommanded.
 Please check algorithm I/O functions and I/O parameters in two `.ipynb` files if modifications are needed!

 - Because there are 3 algorithms, the output file names are different (i.e. `ga_path0.csv`, `bh_path0.csv`, etc.).
 Users may need to modify string names according to the algorithm name.

+## Integrated system with user interface
+*New!!* All algorithms and system model are integrated within one project.
+Users can use that system with following steps:
+1. Use MSVC to build and run [source code](Code/ensemble_system).
+2. Enter commands in the console terminal (following given instructions).

 ## User Guidance
 This project adopted [MSVC 2019](https://visualstudio.microsoft.com/zh-hans/vs/) and C++17 language standard for the simulation.